 Your artist’s statement will help steer the conversation around your art, through press releases, articles, gallery text, catalogues, and hopefully monographs.

 Your statement is a living document, so feel free to change it as you and your art evolve and grow.
 You are already putting yourself out there via your art.
-By contextualizing your art and highlighting what is most important about your work, you can draw more people in to engage with your artwork.
+When you contextualize your art and highlight what is most important about your work, you will draw more people in to engage with it.

 You can post questions on the First American Art Magazine Facebook page at facebook.com/firstamart.
 That way, multiple writers, artists, and art professionals can offer their perspectives!